MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/wrap-issues.md

 #### Step 4: Try again if you have all the proper configurations

-If your wrap build still fails after you've verified that your wrap project has all the proper configurations, reach out to our support alias.
-See details at the end of this article.
+If your wrap build still fails after you've verified that your wrap project has all the proper configurations, reach out to Power Apps Mobile Support (pamobsup@microsoft.com).
+For details, see the [Other issues in wrap](#other-issues-in-wrap) section of this article.

 ## Issue 2 - Wrap button is disabled for my app